by Samuel K. Darling, Bellevue Divorce Lawyer

 Notably, going to school probably is not a defense.
 According to child support case law, a party who goes to school should be imputed.
 That case law debatably applies by analogy to income calculations for maintenance and attorney fee awards.

 Similarly, staying home with kids probably is not a defense.
 In child support case law, a mother who worked part-time because she had to care for her five children was imputed at fulltime earnings.
+A court also imputed a mother who stayed home to care for twins.

 II.
 Motion for Temporary Order to Work.

 This article provides you with what is usually the best game plan for implementing these legal principles.
 But the game plan starts with a motion for temporary orders.
 That takes substantial effort.
 Before implementing the game plan, contemplate whether it would be worthwhile.
-It would inadvisable to request temporary orders in a dissolution of a low-income, short-term marriage without children.
+It would be inadvisable to request temporary orders in a dissolution of a low-income, short-term marriage without children.
 Such a divorce would involve no child support and very little potential maintenance, and filing a motion for temporary orders would increase the unemployed spouse’s need for attorney fees.

 On the other hand, it is almost always worthwhile to request a temporary order to work if the unemployed party filed his or her own motion for temporary orders on financial relief.
 You would need to address related issues in your declaration(s) and at the hearing anyhow.
 Moreover, the court will often impute or order a party to work sua sponte, meaning without a motion.
 You do not need to file a cross motion for temporary orders, you can simply make your argument in your response to the other side’s motion.